statisticalbiotechnology/viewST/Labnote/lab_note.md

 d3 plots of gene expression seems good: <plot.html>, the script has been successfully shows the csv table has transform into svg in HTML

-Two job remining at the moment:
+Two job remaining at the moment:

 * figure out the scale of colorScale